kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 1. Fork the Project
 2. Create your Branch (`git checkout -b AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature")
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature')
 4. Push to the Branch (`git push origin AmazingFeature`)
-5. Open a Pull Request targetting the `staging` branch.
+5. Open a Pull Request targeting the `staging` branch.

 <!-- ACKNOWLEDGEMENTS -->